kjm-enterprise/MatchMaker/README.md

 [Google Firebase](https://github.com/firebase/)

-Intended use was to allow users to message between eachother.
+Intended use was to allow users to message between each other.

 ##Copyrights & licenses